royal0959/rblx-nonvoxel-greedy-meshing/README.md

 Changes the size of collision bounds used to find parts to merge around a part, default is Vector3.new(0.001, 0.001, 0.001).
 Not recommendeded to be changed lest you know what you're doing
 <hr>
 <code>mergeProperties.Filter: function(part, touchPart, axis)</code> <br>
 Defines extra criteria(s) for merging.
-If the function returns true, parts will not be merged and vice versa.
+If the function returns false, parts will not be merged and vice versa.
 Can be used for cases such as restricting specific marked parts from being merged <br><br>

 Example:
 <pre><code>